CDCgov/trusted-intermediary/adr/018-sql-migrations.md

 - **Version Drift:** If environments are not consistently updated with migrations, discrepancies could arise between development, staging, and production.

 - **GitHub Action Reliability:** Relying on prebuilt GitHub Actions introduces a dependency on external tools, which may have compatibility or update issues over time.

+- **Changelog Structure Issues:**

+  - Referencing `metadata.received_message_id` in the `message_link` table creates dependencies that may complicate schema migrations.

+  - Changes to the metadata table structure, such as renaming or modifying the `received_message_id` column, require careful coordination with the `message_link` table to prevent breaking changes.

+  - Liquibase changelog design must ensure that migrations are properly ordered and modular to accommodate these dependencies.

 ### Related Issues